score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-08.5.md

     Erikhu1: 1.0
 ---

-The service provided by the nlohmann/json library does not accept u0415 and u0436 (cyrillic e and E) as exponent signs in numbers with exponent.
+The service provided by the nlohmann/json library does not accept u0415 and u0436 (Cyrillic e and E) as exponent signs in numbers with exponent.